rakutentech/leofs_docs/leofs_console.rst

 Configuration
 ^^^^^^^^^^^^^

-You must modify ``config.yml`` to allow LeoFS Console to connect to LeoFS-Manager.
+You need to modify ``config.yml`` to allow LeoFS Console to connect to LeoFS-Manager.

 ::